What you need to know:

 - May have to join a credit union.
 You may have to open a checking or savings account with the credit union that provides your loan.

-LendKey requires borrowers to have completed a degree program from a Title IV eligible school in order to qualify for student loan refinancing.
-Other LendKey student loan refinance requirements include:
+LendKey requires borrowers to be United States citizen or permanent resident and to have completed a degree program from a Title IV eligible school in order to qualify for student loan refinancing.
+Other LendKey refinancing requirements include: